julzaza/wildwitchherbs/_posts/2025-07-09-folk-herbal-first-aid.md

 **Witch Tip:** For spiritual cleansing after a bite or sting (especially from snakes or aggressive animals), burn rosemary and juniper together to cleanse fear from the aura.

 ---

-## How to Prepare a Folk First Aid Kit

-Build yours over time.
-Keep it small, sacred, and real.

-- Dried **yarrow**, **plantain**, and **elderflower**
-- Infused oils: **comfrey**, **arnica**, and **lavender**
-- Small tinctures: **echinacea**, **valerian** (for shock), **goldenseal** (for infection)
-- Tools: muslin cloth, mortar & pestle, small glass jars
-- Optional: beeswax for making salves

-Label everything, charge them under the moon, and always test on yourself before offering to others.

----
 ## Burns, Scalds, and Sunburns

-Before silver creams and spray bottles, burn remedies came from the garden, the forest, and the kitchen hearth.
-Folk healers knew which plants cooled fire and which sealed in the wound — and which ones to avoid.

 ### Plantain (*Plantago major*)